-- 10. Notify proper authorities as required by regulations.
-(Consult with Regional Safety Director prior to notification) - 11.
-Collect all photographs, diary notes, measurements, and the physical conditions that may have had a bearing on the accident.
-Examples are: lack of guardrails, poor housekeeping, defective scaffolding, surface or road conditions, skid marks, weather conditions, time of accident, visibility/illumination, condition of equipment, etc. - 12.
-Determine if proper PPE was used.
-Collect PPE if possible. - 13.
+- Notify proper authorities as required by regulations.
+(Consult with Regional Safety Director prior to notification) - Collect all photographs, diary notes, measurements, and the physical conditions that may have had a bearing on the accident. - Examples: lack of guardrails, poor housekeeping, defective scaffolding, surface or road conditions, skid marks, weather conditions, time of accident, visibility/illumination, condition of equipment, etc. - Determine if proper PPE was used.
+Collect PPE if possible. - 5.
 Determine the amount of experience, knowledge, and/or training the injured worker had in the type of work in which he/she was performing.
-Investigate whether hazards and safe practices related to the accident were covered in orientation, tool-box-talk meetings, or job instructions. - 14.
-Consider physical or mental issues that may be a contributing case of the incident.
-Issues such as loss of consciousness, heart attack, confusion, irrational behavior, attempting too much for size and physical strength, etc. should all be considered. - 15.
-Collect previous information and inspections, to include but not limited to; BIM 360 Field Reports, audits, Daily Journal, meeting minutes, pre-installation meeting notes, JSA and JHA. - 16.
-Determine the root cause and contributing factors. - 17.
-Complete investigation and incident report.
+Investigate whether hazards and safe practices related to the accident were covered in orientation, tool-box-talk meetings, or job instructions. - 6.
+Consider physical or human factors that may be a contributing case of the incident.
+Issues such as loss of consciousness, heart attack, confusion, irrational behavior, attempting too much for size and physical strength, etc. should all be considered. - Collect previous information and inspections, to include but not limited to; BIM 360 Field Reports, audits, Daily Journal, meeting minutes, pre-installation meeting notes, JSA and JHA.